Welcome Prospective Students!

 This year is a very unusual year for all of us.
 Our outreach efforts to prospective students are different this year, but we are accepting applications for our Ph.D. program (for students with or without an MA) with the deadline December 1, 2020.
 Here, we hope to provide you with information about requirements of our top-rated program, how to apply (yes, we still require the GRE), and information about the department and its members.

-For information and procedures on how to apply to the Graduate Program, click here on How to Apply, Admissions, Available Funding, and Application Qs, or under the Prospective Graduate Students tab on the left navigation bar.
+For information and procedures on how to apply to the Graduate Program, click here on How to Apply, Admissions, Available Funding, and Frequently Asked Questions, or under the Prospective Graduate Students tab on the left navigation bar.

 Karen K. Myers, Professor, Graduate Director email@example.com